Skip to main content

 Some new moms fear having panic attacks.
 They may begin to avoid doing things or going places that may bring on a panic attack or panic attack-like symptoms, such as:

-• certain places that remind her of a past panic attack
+• certain places that remind them of a past panic attack

-• places that would be difficult to escape from should she start to feel panicky (such as the mall or public transit)
+• places that would be difficult to escape from should they start to feel panicky (such as the mall or public transit)

 • activities that bring on similar physical sensations of panic, like increased breathing or heart rate

-Sometimes this anxiety is so intense that she barely wants to leave the house.
+Sometimes this anxiety is so intense that they barely want to leave the house.
 See the Panic Disorder page to find out more and learn how to manage it.

 Quick facts about panic attacks